SEBR-0916/project_2_prompt/README.md

   ☐ **Screenshot(s):** A screenshot of your app's landing page and any other screenshots of interest.

   ☐ **Technologies Used**: List of the technologies used.

-  ☐ **Getting Started**: Include a link to the deployed app and your Trello board with the project's planning.

   ☐ **Next Steps**: Planned future enhancements (icebox items).